 Can You Still Conceive If Sperm Leaks Out After Having Sex?

 - Snuggle with your partner for a few minutes after sex.
-According to WebMD lying in bed for 10 to 15 minutes after intercourse, or before going to the bathroom, can help provide ample time for the sperm to reach the cervix.
+According to WebMD, lying in bed for 10 to 15 minutes after intercourse is helpful.
+It provides plenty of time for the sperm to reach the cervix.

-- If you know that you are in your fertile phase and are ovulating, or at least close to ovulating, then do try to have intercourse as much as possible.
+- This will seem like common sense.
+If you are in your fertile period, try to have intercourse as much as possible.